Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

    :alt: Name
    :align: center

 Now a new set of windows will open and prompt to “Install Communication Driver”.
 Do this by clicking “Install Driver” in the bottom left corner of this screen.
 Once the driver is finished installing, a new window will appear.
 Follow the instructions on this screen.
-First disconnect your computer (if currently connected) by unplugging the USB connection, then click Continue.
-Then reconnect your printer when it prompts you (turn it on if it is off).
+First disconnect your computer from Robo R1+ Plus (if currently connected) by unplugging the USB connection on either the computer or printer side, then click Continue.
+Next, reconnect your printer when it prompts you (make sure your R1+ Plus is turned on).
 Once the printer connects, you will see a “Connection Succeeded!” message.
 From here, click “Done”.

 .. image:: images/connect.PNG
    :alt: connect
    :align: center

-Now you have successfully connected your R1+!
+You have successfully connected your R1+ Plus!

 ---------------
 Loading filament